Zoramite/photography.randymerrill.com/contents/articles/new-logo-2012/index.md

 gallery: 1
 preview: 1

-Since I am committing to being a professional photographer, I decided it was time to have a professional looking logo.
+Since I am committed to being a professional photographer, I decided it was time to have a professional logo.

 After looking at hundreds of designs and revisions, this is the logo that I decided upon.
 Hope you enjoy it as much as I do!